 Gravity Rush (known by the truly verbose title Gravity Daze: The Perturbation Born In Her Inner Space On The Way Back To The Higher Spheres in Japan) is an action-adventure game directed by Keiichirou Toyama of Siren and Silent Hill fame alongside Team Siren.
 The game was first revealed in a game montage at an event called PlayStation Meeting 2011 with the announcement of the PlayStation Vita on January 27, 2011.
 A trailer was then revealed at E3 2011 and the game was playable at the Sony booth.
 The game's story is told through comic book style cut-scenes with panels that players scroll through with the Vita's touchscreen.

-Keiichirou Toyama stated that the concept of the game have been in fruition for more than ten years before it release, before his work on Silent Hill.
-The key inspiration for the games were French Comics as one had "images of people floating in space, whilst Anime and American comics influenced the character designs.
+Keiichirou Toyama stated that the concept of the game came to fruition more than ten years before it release, even before his seminal work on the Silent Hill franchise.
+The key inspiration for the games were French Comics as one had images of people floating in space, whilst Anime and American comics influenced the character designs.

 Kat performs a number of odd jobs, like finding a place to live, until she is recruited again by Syd to protect a sacred gem, a gem that was the last protective measure against the Navi.
 Syd tells Kat to sneak past the policemen who had been guarding the stone, switch it out for a fake, and return the real sacred gem to Syd for safe keeping.
 Upon doing this, Syd is revealed to be a man named Alias in disguise who absorbs the power of the sacred gem and runs off.
 The real Syd then stumbles out of the pushes, presumably knocked out by Alias.